stewsters/forklift/README.md

-# Tanks
+# Forklift
-A tank combat game.
+A forklift sim game.

-In this game, you write an AI to control a robot tank and fight other tanks.
+In this game, you write an AI to control a robot forklift and deliver packages.

 ## Getting started